saulpierotti/markdown_notebook/ADS.md

-* The running time depends on wether the array is balanced or not
-	* This in turn depends on the choice of the pivot element x
-	* The choice of the pivot influences the running time (!)
-	* The array is balanced if the pivot cause a constant proportional split
-	* If the array is balanced we are in the best case
 * The worst case running time is $\Theta(n^2)$ (unbalanced array) and the average and best case running times are $\Theta(n\log{n})$
 	* In practice we are almost always in the best case or close to it (!)
 * The array is maximally unbalanced when it is already sorted (!)